-The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
-More than 75% of them have maintained business relations with Becle for several years, and no material impairment loss has been recognized against these customers.
+The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
+More than 75% of them have maintained business relations with the Group for several years, and no material impairment loss has been recognized against these customers.
 In monitoring credit risks, customers are grouped according to their credit characteristics, including whether they are a wholesaler, retailer or end-user customer, and their geographic location, industry, years in business, maturity and prior financial difficulties.
-Occasionally the Company requires guarantees in EMEA and APAC markets in relation to trade debtors.
+Occasionally, the Group requires guarantees in EMEA and APAC markets in relation to trade debtors.